Pylons/pyramid/docs/tutorials/bfgwiki2/installation.rst

 Making a Project
 ================

-Your next step is to create a project.
-BFG supplies a variety of templates to generate sample projects.
-We will use the :term:`SQLAlchemy` + :term:`URL Dispatch` -oriented template.
+Your next step is to create a project.  :mod:`repoze.bfg` supplies a variety of templates to generate sample projects.
+We will use the ``bfg_routesalchemy`` template, which generates an application that uses :term:`SQLAlchemy` and :term:`URL dispatch`.

 The below instructions assume your current working directory is the "virtualenv" named "bigfntut".